orbit/orbit/async/README.md

 public class Page
 {
-    // has to be done at least once, usally in the main class. static { Await.init(); }
+    // has to be done at least once, usually in the main class. static { Await.init(); }

     @Async